-- (1) All operating cashflow from Crown Macau, City of Dreams (excluding apartment-hotel) and Mocha Clubs serves or will serve as security for the benefit of the lenders to the City of Dreams Project Facility. - (2) Assumes an offering price to the public of \$15.79 per ADS, the last reported sale price of our ADSs on Nasdaq Global Market on October 25, 2007, after deducting the estimated underwriting discounts, commissions and estimated offering expenses payable by us.
-A US\$1.00 increase (decrease) in the assumed offering price of US\$15.79 per ADS would increase (decrease) the net proceeds to us from this offering by US\$36 million, after deducting the estimated underwriting discounts and commissions and aggregate offering expenses payable by us. - (3) Others include funding from potential future issuance of debt or equity or future operating cash flows. - (4) Includes the cost of land. - (5) Includes the cost of land. - (6) Includes maintenance capex for Crown Macau and Mocha Clubs, expansion capex for Mocha Clubs and pre-opening expenses. - (7) Includes partial financing for other projects which may include Macau Peninsula financing costs and expenses, working capital (including cage cash) and other general corporate expenses.
+- (1) All operating cashflow from Crown Macau, City of Dreams (excluding apartment-hotel) and Mocha Clubs serves or will serve as security for the benefit of the lenders to the City of Dreams Project Facility. - (2) Includes funding from potential future issuance of debt or equity or future operating cash flows.

+(3) Includes the cost of land.

+- (4) Includes maintenance capex for Crown Macau and Mocha Clubs, expansion capex for Mocha Clubs and pre-opening expenses. - (5) Includes partial financing for other projects which may include Macau Peninsula financing costs and expenses, working capital (including cage cash) and other general corporate expenses.